snimu/blog/contents/byte-latent-transformer/article.md

 This makes the use of n-grams realistic.
 Still, their best setting uses 4 million total embeddings.
 Even with a hash function and mapping multiple n-grams to a single embedding, this uses up a lot of memory (and all of these embeddings must be trained!).

-However, the compression by mapping multiple n-grams to a single embedding should not be underestimated.
-First, because there are an absurd number of 8-grams, and secondly because that is not all they do.
-They actually add up the embeddings of 3-, 4-, 5-, 6-, 7-, and 8-grams!
-While they don't say why they do this, I think that it has a specific advantage: it helps to de-compress the embeddings.
+However, there they do something more: They actually add up the embeddings of 3-, 4-, 5-, 6-, 7-, and 8-grams!
+While they don't say why they do this, I think that it helps to de-compress the embeddings.
 If multiple 8-grams share the same embedding, then the same 8-gram embedding could be created by multiple different 3-gram embeddings.
 This way, the different 8-grams can be distinguished even if they share embeddings.
 And with n-grams of mutliple sizes, this can be done even if the embeddings are shared between different n-gram sizes, as long as that sharing is done cleverly.
 How?
 Well an 8-gram could be made up of several different 3-grams, but while each of those shares embeddings with multiple other 8-grams and 3-grams, they don't share embeddings with *this* 8-gram or each other.
 By adding all the n-gram embeddings together, we can emulate having far more embeddings than we actually have.
 On the other hand, I very strongly doubt that this is sufficient to fully de-compress the embeddings.

 Ultimately, though, it works very well, as you will see in the [results section](#results--benefits).

 > One last note: it is very important to add the n-gram embeddings to the byte embeddings, instead of replacing the byte embeddings with them.
-Because multiple n-grams are mapped to the same embedding, the model would otherwise not be able to distinguish between them.
+This way, cross-attention will allow the BLT to distinguish between them, despite multiple byte-cominations mapping to the same n-grams embedding.

 ### Encoding bytes into patches: The Local Encoder

-We have an entropy model and the main Byte Latent Transformer.
+In the full setup, we have an entropy model and the main Byte Latent Transformer.
 That BLT in turn consists of three parts: the Local Encoder, the Latent Transformer, and the Local Decoder.

 **The Local Encoder is a simplified transformer.** It consists only of a self-attention layer followed by a cross-attention layer.